jfb-h/synthetic-tourism/documents/papers/main.typ

 == Data sources

 The data for German cities were obtained from two primary sources.
 Initial data were drawn from the online portals of the respective federal state statistical offices, where certain information is available in digital formats.
 Because the data available from the public interfaces were incomplete, we supplemented this initial effort with archival data obtained through a cross-regional request to the federal statistical offices.
 This request was managed by the Bavarian State Office for Statistics, which coordinated with the other statistics offices to consolidate a comprehensive dataset.
+For Munich and Nuremberg, pre 2005 data was only available on a yearly basis.
+For these cases, we interpolated quarterly data by using the post 2005 share for each quarter (which was checked to be sufficiently stable over time) and then distributing the available yearly data accordingly.
 Data for cities outside Germany were collected directly from the online platforms of the respective national statistical offices (Statistics Netherlands, Statistics Denmark, and Statistics Finland).
 Data on GDP and population were obtained from Eurostat for the corresponding NUTS3 region.

-For Munich and Nuremberg, pre 2005 data was only available on a yearly basis.
-For these cases, we interpolated quarterly data by using the post 2005 share for each quarter (which was checked to be sufficiently stable over time) and then distributing the available yearly data accordingly.
+// Data sources:
+// Hamburg & Berlin, 1998-2024: Ankünfte, Übernachtungen in Beherbergungsbetrieben: Bundesländer, Monate.
+Code: 45412-0025.
+Statistisches Bundesamt (Destatis), online.

+// North Rhine-Westphalia, 2005-2024 (Düsseldorf, Duisburg, Essen, Wuppertal, Bonn, Köln, Münster, Bielefeld, Bochum, Dortmund): Betriebe, geöffnete Beherbergungsbetriebe, Betten, angebotene Betten, Ankünfte und Übernachtungen- Gemeinden – Monat.
+Code: 45412-11i.
+Statistisches Landesamt NRW, online.
+// North Rhine-Westphalia, 1998-2004 (Düsseldorf, Duisburg, Essen, Wuppertal, Bonn, Köln, Münster, Bielefeld, Bochum, Dortmund): Archival, cross-state data collection coordinated by the Bavarian State Office for Statistics.

+// Bavaria, 2006-2024 (München, Nürnberg): Tourismus: Gemeinden, Betriebe, Betten, Auslastung, Übernachtungen, Ankünfte, Monat, Jahr.
+Code: 45511-001.
+Bayerisches Landesamt für Statistik, online.
+// Bavaria, 1998-2005 (München, Nürnberg): Archival, cross-state data collection coordinated by the Bavarian State Office for Statistics.

+// Bremen, 1998-2024 (Bremen, Bremerhaven): Monatszahlen im Tourismus.
+Code: 45412-55.
+Statistisches Landesamt Bremen, online.

+// Hannover, 1998-2024: Archival, cross-state data collection coordinated by the Bavarian State Office for Statistics.

+// Stuttgart, 2012-2024: Beherbergung im Reiseverkehr seit 2012 – monatlich.
+Statistisches Landesamt Baden-Württemberg, online.
+// Stuttgart, 1998-2011: Archival, cross-state data collection coordinated by the Bavarian State Office for Statistics.

+// Amsterdam & Rotterdam, 1998-2024: Hotels; guests, overnight stays, country of residence, region.
+Code: 82061.
+Statistics Netherlands (CBS), online.
+//Copenhagen, 1998-2024: Overnight stay by type of overnight accommodations, region, nationality of the guest and period.
+Code: TURIST.
+Statistics Denmark, online.
+// Helsinki, 1998-2024: Monthly hotel capacity and nights spent by municipality, 1995M01-2025M03.
+Code: 11lm.
+Statistics Finland, online.

 = Results and discussion